 Every month, the U.S. Department of State (DOS) issues a visa bulletin that forwards information detailing the availability of immigrant visa numbers.
-The U.S. limits the number of foreign nationals who may permanently immigrate in employment-based (EB), family-based (FB), and diversity lottery (DL) categories – with subcategories within each grouping.
+The U.S. limits the number of international employees who may permanently immigrate in employment-based (EB), family-based (FB), and diversity lottery (DL) categories with subcategories within each grouping.

 The current administration’s expressed preference for adopting a merit-based immigration system makes monitoring these monthly bulletins especially pertinent as we move forward.

 The February 2018 Visa Bulletin provides an overview of all Final Action Dates for EB visas within each country.
 In February, once again, the categories for Certain Religious Workers and for 5th Regional Center (for all listed countries) are classified as “U.” As such, there were no visa numbers issued in these categories.

 In February’s Visa Bulletin, the priority dates for all countries that aren’t listed on the Visa Bulletin remain – for the fifth month running – current in all categories.

 China – Mainland Born

 - EB-2 advances by almost two months to October 1, 2013

 - EB-3 advances five months to September 15, 2014

 - The Other Workers category moves ahead 10 days to February 1, 2007

 - EB-1 remains current (as does its EB-4)